Search Articles

 A certain amount of caution on the part of financial institutions is logical.
 Someone may step forward and claim to represent you, the account holder.
 However, the financial institution wants to verify that this person indeed has the authority to act on your behalf.

-Still, some institutions go overboard, for example requiring that the attorney-in-fact indemnify them against any loss.
+Still, some institutions go overboard, for example, requiring that the attorney-in-fact indemnify them against any loss.
 Many banks or other financial institutions have their own standard power of attorney forms.

 Other Considerations

-While you should seriously consider executing a durable POA, you may not have someone you trust to appoint.
-Choosing an agent is a significant decision.
-You would be well advised to select someone who you believe will act in your best interest and whom you consider responsible and organized.
-(Note that you are not required to choose a family member as your agent; you may opt to appoint a professional, such as attorney or accountant.)
+You want to select someone who you believe will act in your best interest and whom you consider responsible and organized.
+(Keep in mind that you do not have to choose a family member as your agent.
+You may opt to appoint a professional, such as an attorney or accountant.)

 Additional Resources